zulip/zulip-mobile/docs/architecture/react.md

 # React, etc.

+(**2022 note:** This doc is in terms of the old-style React API, where nontrivial components are typically implemented as classes.
+Today, most of our components are implemented in the React API's new style, as function components using Hooks.
+The principles below still largely apply, but much of the API is different.)

 This doc describes how we use React and closely related libraries like Redux, and how we apply the architectural ideas associated with them.